STRML/async-limiter/readme.md

 This module should do the absolute minimum work necessary to queue up functions.
 PRs are welcome that would make this module faster or lighter, but new functionality is not desired.

-Style should confirm to nodejs/node style.
+Style should conform to nodejs/node style.

 ## Example